thecodecrate/dexie-bulksync-addon/README.md

 ```

 ## Smart updates
 By default, BulkSync only updates records in the local database if the contents of the new record are different from the contents of the existing record.
-To determine if the contents of the record have changed, BulkSync compares every field in the record.
+To determine if the record's contents have changed, BulkSync compares every field in the record.

 You can customize the fields that are used for this comparison by defining the `fieldsDataChanged` property in a custom BulkSync class.
 This property should be set to an array of strings representing the field names that should be used to compare records.